Search Your Japanese Roots

 You may submit your immigration card request in person at the Consulate during normal business hours, by mail, or by e-mail to email@example.com.
 Please specify how you would like you results relayed to you (by mail or e-mail) on your application.

 Below is an example of how an immigration card will look.
-(All cards are hand written in Japanese characters, and the Consulate does not offer translation services.
+(All cards are hand written in Japanese characters, and the Consulate does not offer translation services or help with further genealogical research.
 See step 2 for help.)

 |Surname||Domicile (previous address in Japan)|

 |First Name||Relationship||Date of Arrival||Date of Birth||Address (in Hawaii)||Remarks (date/place of death, etc.)|